Let us help you get involved with our robust and involved student governments.

 - Regular elections are held the second week following the Spring Break in early April.

-The ASUC has 8 Commissions and many committees who work on advocacy, resources and programming for students.
-They focus on Mental Health, Wellness, Financial Wellness, Sustainability, Policy Oversight and much much!
+The ASUC has eight Commissions and many committees who work on advocacy, resources and programming for students.
+They focus on Mental Health, Wellness, Financial Wellness, Sustainability, Policy Oversight and more.

 Employment with the ASUC Admin Office